InsureMO/rainbow-d9/d9-n6/src/lib/help-docs/async-sets-step/step.md

 ### Async sets step

 The async sets pipeline step includes a set of sub-step definitions, where all the actual processing logic is executed within the sub-steps, asynchronously.
-The input data for the first sub-step is specified by `Pick from input`.
+The input data for the first sub-step could be specified by `Pick from input`.

 > Note that the sub-steps are executed in sequence, asynchronous is relative to this async sets step.
 This also means that modifications to
 > memory within sub-steps cannot be directly reflected in the current process, so must handle it with caution.
 Generally, direct